Glasvegas: Formation and early years (2003–2007)

 When Ryan Ross left in late 2004, the band went on a very brief hiatus until Caroline McKay was asked to join the group in early 2005.
 Although having never played drums before James asked her to be the drummer because she looked "cool".
 The band played most of their gigs in and around Scotland through 2005 and 2006 with Caroline performing basic drumming while the more intricate drum parts were taken care of by a drum sample machine on stage operated by Rab.
 As they played more and more gigs Caroline's skill level increased and the band became increasingly less reliant on the sample machine.
 It was 3 Feb 2006 when the band first came to the attention of Alan McGee who saw them play third on the bill at the iconic Glasgow venue King Tuts Wah Wah Hut.
 McGee was also accompanied that night by ex-Libertine Carl Barât who, on the strength of their performance, offered Glasvegas several support slots with his band Dirty Pretty Things throughout 2006.

-In October 2006, the band released a self-financed limited edition 7" vinyl single, "Go Square Go!/Legs'n' Show" on a small independent record label called WaKS Records followed by a digital release two weeks later.
-This limited edition vinyl single of 500 pressings sold out within days and has since become a collectors item with the single exchanging hands for a three figure sum on eBay.
+In October 2006, the band released a self-financed limited edition 7" vinyl single, "Go Square Go!/Legs'n' Show", on a small independent record label called WaKS Records followed by a digital release two weeks later.
+This limited edition vinyl single of 500 pressings sold out within days and has since become a collector's item with the single exchanging hands for a three-figure sum on eBay.
 On 4 November 2006, the band their launch night gig for "Go Square Go!/Legs'n' Show" held at the Glasgow Art School.
-In mid-December 2006, the band played a special gig in Polmont Young Offenders Institute which was also a pivotal moment for the band musically; as it was during this gig that they made the decision to move away from their reliance on drum samples.
+In mid-December 2006, the band played a special gig in Polmont Young Offenders Institute which was also a pivotal moment for the band musically, as it was during this gig that they made the decision to move away from their reliance on drum samples.
 The close of 2006 saw the band play their first European gig at La Flèche d'Or in Paris on 28 December 2006.
 The band then rounded off 2006 with a gig at the Proud Galleries in Camden on New Year's Eve.